 The above five changes have the potential to make a major impact, not only for local businesses but for any marketer who currently uses Google AdWords.

-Of course, some of them may require expertise for implementation, but once implemented, they can make a significant difference in your marketing efforts.
+Of course, some of them may require expertise for implementation, but once implemented, they can make a significant difference in your paid marketing efforts.